vg5ak/projectMicrotransaction/README.md

     chmod +x ./updatedb.sh
     ./updatedb.sh

 When pushing to github
     chmod +x ./exportdb.sh
     ./exportdb.sh
     git add .
     git commit -m "ENTER YOUR MESSAGE"
     git push

-When running lazily (makes migrations, runserver for you)
+When running lazily (makes migrations, runserver for you):
+Will run python manage.py makemigrations, migrate, and runserver in one command

     ./lazy.sh

 Install the requirements